suninthesky/slice-and-dice/README.md

 `jekyll s` to run development server.

-`npm run dev` to bundle JavaScript.
+`npm run dev` to bundle JavaScript and watch for changes.

 ## Deployment